- About Us

-Rashed Al-Qamzi used his experience of UIM Nations Cup and F4-S racing to claim a first podium finish in F2 at Maçon in France and quickly established himself on the racing scene.
+Rashed Al-Qemzi used his experience of UIM Nations Cup and F4-S racing to claim a first podium finish in F2 at Maçon in France in 2016 and quickly established himself on the racing scene.
 He finished the season in ninth position in the championship standings, despite missing two of the seven rounds.
 Al-Mehairbi also graduated to F2 from UIM Nations Cup and F4-S racing and scored his first championship point in Zarasai, Lithuania.

 Al-Tayer has been an all-rounder for Team Abu Dhabi and has represented his team in numerous onshore and offshore disciplines, in addition to endurance races.
-He joined Al-Qamzi at the last two races in Maçon and Ribadouro in Portugal and finished fourth in the last one.
+He joined Al-Qemzi at the last two races in Maçon and Ribadouro in Portugal and finished fourth in the last one.